 Accounting and Finance MSc Dissertation module (BU52010)

-This module aims to provide students with the opportunity to undertake supervised, independent research into a topic of their choice.
+This module gives you the opportunity to undertake supervised, independent research into a topic of your choice

 Credits